Cheese: Production

-During 2015, Germany, France, Netherlands and Italy exported 10–14% of their produced cheese.
-The United States was a marginal exporter (5.3% of total cow milk production), as most of its output was for the domestic market.

-The carbon footprint of a kilogram of cheese ranges from 6 to 12 kg of CO2eq, depending on the amount of milk used; thus it is generally lower than beef or lamb but higher than other foods.
+As of 2021, the carbon footprint of a kilogram of cheese ranged from 6 to 12 kg of CO2eq, depending on the amount of milk used; accordingly, it is generally lower than beef or lamb, but higher than other foods.

 Consumption

 France, Iceland, Finland, Denmark and Germany were the highest consumers of cheese in 2014, averaging 25 kg per person per annum.

 Processing

 Curdling

-A required step in cheesemaking is separating the milk into solid curds and liquid whey.
+A required step in cheesemaking is to separate the milk into solid curds and liquid whey.
 Usually this is done by acidifying (souring) the milk and adding rennet.
 The acidification can be accomplished directly by the addition of an acid, such as vinegar, in a few cases (paneer, queso fresco).
 More commonly starter bacteria are employed instead which convert milk sugars into lactic acid.
 The same bacteria (and the enzymes they produce) also play a large role in the eventual flavor of aged cheeses.
 Most cheeses are made with starter bacteria from the Lactococcus, Lactobacillus, or Streptococcus genera.

-Swiss starter cultures also include Propionibacter shermani, which produces propionic acid and carbon dioxide gas bubbles during aging, giving Swiss cheese or Emmental its holes (called "eyes").
+Swiss starter cultures include Propionibacterium freudenreichii, which produces propionic acid and carbon dioxide gas bubbles during aging, giving Emmental cheese its holes or eyes.

 Some fresh cheeses are curdled only by acidity, but most cheeses also use rennet.
 Rennet sets the cheese into a strong and rubbery gel compared to the fragile curds produced by acidic coagulation alone.
 It also allows curdling at a lower acidity—important because flavor-making bacteria are inhibited in high-acidity environments.
 In general, softer, smaller, fresher cheeses are curdled with a greater proportion of acid to rennet than harder, larger, longer-aged varieties.

 While rennet was traditionally produced via extraction from the inner mucosa of the fourth stomach chamber of slaughtered young, unweaned calves, most rennet used today in cheesemaking is produced recombinantly.
 The majority of the applied chymosin is retained in the whey and, at most, may be present in cheese in trace quantities.
 In ripe cheese, the type and provenance of chymosin used in production cannot be determined.